Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 However, the scientific research on these claims is extremely limited.

-In controlled experiments involving mice, CLA produced up to 60% better results in weight loss than the control group [3].
+According to a 1997 study in the Lipids journal, controlled mouse experiments showed that CLA achieved up to 60% greater weight loss compared to the control group [4].
 Although this is promising evidence, it's unknown whether it will have the same effects on humans.

 Downsides Of CLA